GauravBohra2001/ambit_dashboard/README.md

-# Reverse DCF Dashboard
+# Ambit Dashboard

-Reverse DCF Dashboard is an interactive web app for performing Discounted Cash Flow (DCF) valuation using a growth-RoC model.
+Ambit Dashboard is an interactive web app for performing Discounted Cash Flow (DCF) valuation using a growth-RoC model.
 The app fetches financial data from Screener.in, calculates intrinsic PE, and assesses the degree of overvaluation for user-specified companies.

 ## Features
 - **User Input for Company Symbol**: Enter any NSE/BSE company symbol to retrieve financial data directly from Screener.in.